Andersen AFB unlocks boundless connectivity

-U.S. Air Force Airman with the 36th Communications Squadron, pose for a photo on Andersen Air Force Base, Guam, June 15, 2023.
-The 36 CS is working to connect a wireless Air Force network across Andersen AFB which allows Airmen to access Non-Secure Internet Protocol Router ( NIPR ) without plugging in.
+Andersen Air Force Base, Guam – The 36th Communications Squadron partnered with Project Arc to get the wireless Air Force network back online across Andersen Air Force Base, Guam.
+This system allows Airmen to access Non-Secure Internet Protocol Router ( NIPR ) without plugging in.

+Project Arc is a program across the Air Force, made up of selected uniformed scientists and engineers, who travel from base to base to innovate and troubleshoot issues.

+After Typhoon Mawar some of Andersen AFB’s Airmen were displaced from their offices, but still needed to continue the mission.
+This increased the need for adaptable connectivity and the 36th CS and Project Arc stepped in to help.

 |Date Taken: